mauserrifle/resume/resume.md

 Passionate developer that always feels the responsibility to deliver the best possible work within factors such as requirements, time, budget and re-usable code.
-I am a true perfectionist that is realistic within professional environments by basing my decisions on these multiple factors.
+I am a true perfectionist that is realistic by basing my decisions on these multiple factors.
 I like to see every project as an opportunity to improve both my own and the organization knowledge.
 I am known for clear communication and building a bridge between developers and non- developers.

+As a developer I do not code without *git*.
+Hate it when *entities* float everywhere.
+I like my *controllers* slim, no more than a link between *business* and *presentation*.
+I create *templates* without logic and belief that the little things like programming with max *80 columns* make a world of difference.

+I have the knowledge to plan, deliver and maintain an entire project with the help of a passionate front-end developer by my side.

 -------------------------------------------------------------------------------